Quantum maximum entropy closure for small flavor coherence: Linear stability analysis in the “fast” regime

-\prlsection{Linear stability analysis in the “fast” regime} In order to illustrate the improvement gained from the quantum Minerbo closure in actual calculations, we focus on the situation of fast flavor instabilities (FFIs), associated with the existence of an angular crossing between neutrino and antineutrino distributions~\cite{Morinaga:2021vmc,Dasgupta:2021gfs}.
+In order to illustrate the improvement gained from the quantum Minerbo closure in actual calculations, we focus on the situation of fast flavor instabilities (FFIs), associated with the existence of an angular crossing between neutrino and antineutrino distributions~\cite{Morinaga:2021vmc,Dasgupta:2021gfs,Fiorillo:2024bzm}.
 For linear stability analysis (LSA), we are precisely in the small coherence limit assumed in this work: the density matrices are essentially diagonal, with small off-diagonal perturbations seeding the instability.
 The diagonal elements are taken from a simulation of neutrinos without flavor mixing: here, a general relativistic simulation of the merger of two $1.2 \, M_\odot$ neutron stars, see Ref.~\cite{Foucart:2016rxm}.
 Given the timescales of the FFI, the source term in Eq.~\eqref{eq:QKE} is reduced to the self-interaction mean-field Hamiltonian.